 Nazeli Hosik is the Business Manager for The Office for Residential Education.
 In her current position, she manages the budget for the Office for Residential Education department, including the budgets for each residential area.
 In addition, she processes all purchase orders, internal requisitions, expense transfers, journal vouchers, reimbursements and stipends.

 Nazeli has a Bachelor of Science in Business Administration from the Marshall School of Business and an M.Ed in Educational Psychology from the Rossier School of Education.
 Twice alumni from USC, as well as, a staff member with the university since 2001.
-Some of my interests outside of the workplace include, cooking, walking and watching movies!
+Some of her interests outside of the workplace include, cooking, walking and watching movies.